niftools/pyffi/README.rst

 * **Simple:** Reading, writing, and manipulating complex binary files in a Python environment is easy!
-Currently, PyFFI supports the NetImmerse/Gamebryo NIF and KFM formats, CryTek's CGF format, the DDS format, and the TGA format.
+Currently, PyFFI supports the NetImmerse/Gamebryo NIF and KFM formats, CryTek's CGF format, the FaceGen EGM format, the DDS format, and the TGA format.

 * **Batteries included:** Many tools for files used by 3D games, such as a stripifier, tangent space calculator, 2d/3d hull algorithms,